 It feels like you’re sleeping on rocks and your chest is going to explode with milk.
 There’s no better way to explain it.

-This lasts for a much shorter time than the sore nipples, but it’s still something that’s super uncomfortable that new mothers should know about.
+This lasts for a much shorter time than the sore nipples, but it’s still super uncomfortable and one thing to know about breastfeeding.

 To help with the pain, I usually take a heating pack and apply it directly to the breast to help with the pain.